State of Sociotype 2025

 If you are not as honest as you can be when taking a personality questionnaire, it will not accurately represent you, and you won't learn as much about yourself.
 People can also accidentally or subconsciously distort their personalities, but this is usually less of an issue than commonly assumed.
 Additionally, there are answer quality metrics that can help assess it.

 Answer based on how you typically are, not how you wish to be.
-Doesn't mean that you can't behave completely different depending on infinite number of different factors, but you likely did in the past in a way that was more of the case.
+It doesn't mean you can't behave completely differently depending on an infinite number of factors, but it's likely that in the past, you behaved in a way that was more typical.
 Strive for balance—don't be too hard or overly generous with yourself.

 The more nuanced your responses, the more precise the results will be.
 Avoid defaulting to a simple '100% yes' or '100% no' for all questions, as this reduces the overall accuracy.